LispNYC/lispnyc-homebase-app/README.md

 First a caveat: we're having trouble running the webapp as an actual war due to our SimpleCMS system and Clojure's compiled functions.
-For now we just expand the LispNYC homebase WAR in the webapp directory of the lispnyc-jetty project.
+For now we just expand the LispNYC homebase WAR in the webapp directory of the lispnyc-appserver project.
 This is done by the *build-deploy.sh* script.

     ./make-symlinks.sh # only run this once
     lein deps
     ./build-deploy.sh

-Ensure the [lispnyc-jetty](https://github.com/heow/lispnyc-jetty) webapp server is running and look at *http://localhost:8000*
+Ensure the [lispnyc-appserver](https://github.com/lispnyc/lispnyc-appserver) webapp server is running and look at *http://localhost:8000*